How is it used?

 While fibrinogen levels are elevated, they may increase a person's risk of developing a blood clot and over time they could contribute to an increased risk for developing cardiovascular disease.
 This is why some doctors occasionally request fibrinogen with other cardiac risk markers.

 Is there anything else I should know?

 Blood transfusions within the past month may affect fibrinogen test results.
 Certain drugs may cause decreased levels, including: anabolic steroids, androgens, phenobarbital, fibrinolytic drugs (streptokinase, urokinase, tPA) and sodium valproate.
-Moderate elevations in fibrinogen may be seen sometimes with pregnancy, cigarette smoking, and with oral contraceptives, HRT or oestrogen use.
+Moderate elevations in fibrinogen may be seen sometimes with pregnancy, cigarette smoking, and with oral contraceptives or oestrogen use.

-Dysfibrinogenaemia, is a rare coagulation disorder caused by a mutation in the gene controlling the production of fibrinogen in the liver.
-It causes the liver to make an abnormal fibrinogen, one that resists degradation when converted to fibrin.
-Dysfibrinogenaemia is associated predominantly with venous thrombosis (inappropriate blood clot formation in the veins).
+Dysfibrinogenaemia (abnormal fibrinogen production), is a rare coagulation disorder caused by a mutation in the gene controlling the production of fibrinogen in the liver.
+It causes the liver to make an abnormal fibrinogen, one that may resist degradation when converted to fibrin and be associated predominantly with venous thrombosis (inappropriate blood clot formation in the veins).
 PT, aPTT, and thrombin time are used to screen for this condition which is then confirmed with additional specialised blood tests.
-Patients with fibrinogen deficiency or dysfibrinogenaemia may experience poor wound healing.
+Alternatively, patients with fibrinogen deficiency or dysfibrinogenaemia may experience poor wound healing and increased bleeding.